-Launched into a work from home (WFH) world has demonstrated advantages for employers and employees.
+The launch into a work from home (WFH) world has demonstrated advantages for employers and employees.
 However, new research and my professional experience show the WFH shift has been accompanied by growing aches, pain and musculoskeletal discomfort, even with the support of ergonomics checklists and follow-up phone calls.
-The exciting possibilities of building a ‘new normal’ of work flexibility for our increasingly mobile, screen-intensive workforce must be matched with an understanding of what businesses and their employees lose as part of that future.
+The exciting possibilities of building a ‘new normal’ of work flexibility for our increasingly mobile, computer-intensive workforce must be accompanied by leaders understanding the new range of ergo and self-care competencies employees need to avoid pain and injury.
 We must consider, an increasingly mobile, ‘work from anywhere’ workforce also means decreased control over employees work environments, and less ability to support healthy, safe work behaviours.

 Here’s one example of why managers should be concerned